-Nepal has only one international airport in capital city Kathmandu.
+Nepal has only one international airport in the capital city Kathmandu.
 There are a number of International Airlines with direct flights to Kathmandu.
-By air, you will arrive at the Trivuwan (Also spelt as Tribhuwan) International Airport in Kathmandu.
-Nepal Airlines- the national flag carrier of Nepal and other International Airlines operates direct flights to Kathmandu from Mumbai, Delhi, Kolkata, Varanasi, Bangkok, Dhaka, Doha, Dubai, Hong Kong, Karachi, Lhasa, Osaka, Shanghai, Guangzhou, Kuala Lumpur, Seoul, Vienna, Muscat, Bahrain, Paro, Sarjha.
+By air, you will arrive at the Trivuwan (Also spelled as Tribhuwan) International Airport in Kathmandu.
+Nepal Airlines- the national flag carrier of Nepal and other International Airlines operates direct flights to Kathmandu from Mumbai, Delhi, Kolkata, Varanasi, Bangkok, Dhaka, Doha, Dubai, Hong Kong, Karachi, Lhasa, Osaka, Shanghai, Guangzhou, Kuala Lumpur, Seoul, Vienna, Muscat, Bahrain, Paro, Sharjah.

-- Thai Airways International operates daily flight between Bangkok and Kathmandu.
+- Thai Airways International operates daily flights between Bangkok and Kathmandu.

 - Qatar Airways flies daily between Doha and Kathmandu with connecting flights to/from Europe and America.

-- Gulf Air has daily flight between UAE and Kathmandu with connecting flights to/from Europe and America.
+- Gulf Air has daily flights between UAE and Kathmandu with connecting flights to/from Europe and America.